brxyxn/go_mps_redcage/README.md

 - senderAccountId as **integer**.

->If the value for senderAccountId is not set, by default will be 0 which means the transaction is either a deposit or a withdraw.
+>If the value for senderAccountId is not set, by default will be 0 which means the transaction is either a deposit or a withdrawal.

 ```json
 {